tarantool/doc/sphinx/reference/reference_lua/errcodes.rst

 Database error codes
 -------------------------------------------------------------------------------

-In the current version of the binary protocol, error message, which is normally more descriptive than error code, is not present in server response.
+In the current version of the binary protocol, error messages, which are normally more descriptive than error codes, are not present in server responses.
 The actual message may contain a file name, a detailed reason or operating system error code.
 All such messages, however, are logged in the error log.
-Below follow only general descriptions of some popular codes.
+Below are general descriptions of some popular codes.
 A complete list of errors can be found in file `errcode.h`_ in the source tree.